 (1) Frontal and lateral dynamic design forces due to impact from seagoing vessels should be specified.

 NOTE Values of frontal and lateral dynamic impact forces are given in Table 5.6 (NDP) unless different values are given in the National Annex.
-For information on dynamic impact forces see Annex C.6.3.
+For information on dynamic impact forces see C.6.3.

 Table 5.6 (NDP) — Values for the dynamic forces due to ship impact on sea waterways (ice-classed/non-ice-classed vessels)